Paul Gallen: 2007

 Before the third game of the Origin series, Gallen declared that he "can't wait to be running out and getting booed, I love that sort of stuff.
 It would mean everything going up there and beating them."
 After New South Wales had lost the first two games, there was talk that New South Wales lacked passion and Gallen stated that "everybody was sick of hearing it."
 Just over ten minutes into the match, Gallen put a high shot on Tonie Carroll.
-Gallen, who was also helped out by his teammates, then preceded to get in a fight with the opposition.
+Gallen, who was also helped out by his teammates, then got into a fight with the opposition.
 Speaking of the incident after the match, Gallen stated that he and Greg Bird "came here saying that if anyone touches any of us, we're putting it on.
 I knew it would be a penalty but I knew it would also fire the boys up – it's good for the game."

 Gallen was impressive in just his second State of Origin match.
 In the 55 minutes of the match that he was involved in, he made a total of 127 metres gained as well as making 15 tackles.
 But even after Queensland lost their lock in the first minute, both their wingers during the middle of the game and numerous other injuries to players who could not come off due to no more replacements, NSW could not get more than a two-point lead until the 72nd minute where they scored two tries, Gallen setting up the final New South Wales try for Hazem El Masri, which in the process capped off an 18 points to 4 New South Wales victory.

 After the round 18 loss to the Sydney Roosters, Gallen was charged by the NRL judiciary for a "grade one contrary conduct offence" after he head-butted Roosters' player Shane Shackleton, and was subsequently banned for one match.

 Round 22, against third-placed Parramatta Eels, saw the Cronulla club snap a seven-match losing streak in golden point extra time.
 It was later reported that after the match that Gallen was involved in an incident with Reece Williams at winger Dustin Cooper's house.
 After consuming what was said to be "too much alcohol", teammates and good friends Gallen and Williams were involved in a fight.
 Coach Ricky Stuart stated that although it should not have happened, that there was nothing serious about it as it was only "a scuffle".

 At the conclusion of the NRL Premiership, Gallen was rewarded for his fine season with a call-up for the Australian squad in a one-off test match against New Zealand on 14 October.
 However, it was announced barely a week before the match that Gallen had to be pulled out of the squad due to a "shoulder injury", with his replacement being Melbourne Storm's Dallas Johnson.